What Kind of Outlet is Needed for an Electric Car?

 That means the charging time can vary greatly, even among similar-sized cars.

-For example, a Chevy Bolt adds just 4 miles of range per charging hour on a 120-volt plug.
+For example, a Chevy Bolt adds a measly 4 miles of range per charging hour on a 120-volt plug.
 Similarly, a Tesla Model 3 can take between 7 and 29 hours, depending on how much power your home’s circuitry can handle.

 EV Charging Amperage